Debunking misconceptions: The power of responsive parenting + Gentle night-time parenting techniques

 It is so damn hard to dance every few hours every night!

-And I see you, you’re still doing a great job.
+But I see you, you’re doing a great job.

 Support your baby in the unique way only they need you to.